Avoid Work At Home Scams

 - Get references, lots of them, and call them all.
 Be aware that some references may be bogus.
 Some scam organizations have people giving false references.

-- Pay with credit card not a debit or check guarantee card.
+- If you’re joining a work-at-home opportunity such as a direct sales company, pay with credit card.
 Credit card companies offer greater ease of getting your money back if you are a victim of fraud and can give you a charge-back if the company isn’t co-operating.
 Further, you are usually liable for only $50 when your card is lost or stolen.
 That kind of safety may not be offered with a debit or check guarantee card.

 - Any doubts?
 Don’t do it!